Southern Utah Wado Kai Karate Dojo Etiquette

 3. Dojo Conduct

-• Speak only when necessary—listen carefully to the instructor.
+• Speak only when necessary, and always listen attentively to the instructor.

-• Do not wear jewelry, watches, or accessories during practice.
+• Do not wear jewelry, watches, or accessories during training.

 • Long hair must be tied back.

-• Keep nails trimmed and your gi clean and tidy.
+• Keep fingernails trimmed, and ensure your gi (uniform) is clean and neat.

 4. Training Behavior

-• Follow commands immediately and show strong spirit.
+• Follow commands promptly and with strong spirit.

-• Do not question or argue with the instructor during class.
+• Do not question or debate the instructor during class.

-• Stay humble and train with sincerity—never show arrogance.
+• Remain humble and train sincerely—never display arrogance.

 • When adjusting your uniform or belt, turn away from the instructor.